-This Blue Cheese Potato Salad with Chives made me late to my own wedding
+This Blue Cheese Potato Salad with Chives made me late to my own wedding.
+No joke!

 I catered my own wedding.
 I’m not sure if that’s a testament to my love of cooking or the fact that we were so poor and couldn’t afford to hire a caterer.
 I’m guessing it was a little of both.
 But before you go thinking I’m some kind of culinary superhero, there’s more to the story.
 I had help from friends and family and Kentucky Fried Chicken.
 No kidding.
 More on that to come.